ghi-electronics/Documentation/software/tinyclr/tutorials/spi.md

 In its simplest terms, the master will swap data between itself and the slave.
 You cannot write data without reading data at the same time.
 However, often you want to write data and don't care about the incoming data.
 To do this you can use the Write method.
 Keep in mind that the Write method is discarding whatever data the slave is sending back.

-In TinyCLR OS, SPI transfers are dynamically sent in batches that are internally optimized to allow for maximum speed back to back transfers.
+In TinyCLR OS, SPI transfers are dynamically sent in batches that are internally optimized to allow for maximum speed back-to-back transfers.
 This is helpful when sending large buffers, such as when refreshing displays.

 > [!Tip]
 > Some SPI devices (slaves) can have more than one select pin, like the VS1053 MP3 decoder chip that uses one select pin for data and the other for commands.
 Both share the three data transfer pins (SCK, MOSI, MISO).